Mastercard/p11perftest/README.md

 # p11perftest

-An utility to benchmark speed of operations of a PKCS#11 implementation
+An utility to benchmark speed of operations of a PKCS#11 implementation.

 ## Pre-requisites
 You will need the following: